Yanina-brancolino/Yanina-brancolino/README.md

                         mentor: "Soy Henry"
                       },

-  challenge: "To continue improving myself in the IT World, learning every day."
+  challenge: "To continue improving myself in the IT World, learning every day" }
-}
 ```